 Registered Australian Company: Small Parts & Bearings Pty Ltd (ABN 79 121 865 414) - Trading as Bearing Shop Online

-Bearing Shop Online offers 25440 products in 536 categories including ball bearings, roller bearings, thrust bearings, ceramic and ceramic hybrid bearings, stainless steel bearings, miniature bearings, linear bearings, shafting, oil seals and adhesives - see the full listing in the Online Catalogue.
+Bearing Shop Online offers 27473 products in 492 categories including ball bearings, roller bearings, thrust bearings, ceramic and ceramic hybrid bearings, stainless steel bearings, miniature bearings, linear bearings, shafting, corrosion resistant bearings - see the full listing in the Online Catalogue.
 We have excellent Freight Rates within Australia and worldwide.
 We offer a choice of delivery with a signature required, or cheaper options with no signature required.
 The no signature required options are at the customer’s risk once the goods leave our store.

 Using the links throughout this site you will find extensive information including catalogues, technical data, and other product specific information.
 We sell our products worldwide through our online store and our overseas freight rates are competitive for fully traceable courier delivery.